-3. Use email as login
+10. Use your email to login

-4. Rename your login URL to secure your WordPress website
+11. Rename your login URL to secure your WordPress website

-To change the login URL is an easy thing to do.
+Changing the login URL is an easy thing to do.
 By default, the WordPress login page can be accessed easily via

 wp-admin added to the site’s main URL.

 When hackers know the direct URL of your login page, they can try to brute force their way in.
-They try to log in with their GWDb (Guess Work Database, i.e. a database of guessed usernames and passwords; e.g. username:
+They attempt to log in with their GWDb (Guess Work Database, i.e. a database of guessed usernames and passwords; e.g. username:

 admin and password: